jarviscanada/jarvis_data_eng_DavidTrumble/core_java/twitter/README.md

 - This component initializes all components and their dependencies.
 ## Controller
 Controller Layer
-- This layer interacts and parsers the user input CLI arguments.
+- This layer interacts and parses the user input CLI arguments.
 - Also, it calls the service layer and returns results.
 ## Service
 Service Layer